 - Cultivate and protect native plants to reduce opportunities for invasive species to establish.
-See the Garden Wise guidance, tailored for Eastern and Western Washington, contact a Master Gardener, or see this guidance for responsible water gardening.
+See the Garden Wise guidance, tailored for Eastern and Western Washington, or contact a Master Gardener.

 - Look for funding opportunities, such as the Schoolyard Habitat program run by U.S. Fish and Wildlife Service.

 Teach your students about invasive species.
 For ideas, please see the following links:

 - Educational resources from the National Invasive Species Information Center

 - Lesson ideas from National Geographic